 Emit new events on new Slack interactivity events sourced from Block Kit interactive elements, Slash commands, or Shortcuts.

-Emit new event when a username or specific keyword is mentioned in a channel
+Emit new event when a specific keyword is mentioned in a channel

 Write Python and use any of the 350k+ PyPi packages available.
 Refer to the Pipedream Python docs to learn more.

-Send a direct message to a single user.
+Send a message as a threaded reply.
 See postMessage or scheduleMessage docs here

 import { axios } from "@pipedream/platform"